m-abbas-ansari/m-abbas-ansari.github.io/README.md

 ### Background
 I completed my B.Tech.
 Computer Engineering at Jamia Millia Islamia University, New Delhi in June 2024.
 I was supervised by [Prof. Tanvir Ahmad](https://scholar.google.co.in/citations?user=y7YNRzoAAAAJ&hl=en){:target="_blank" rel="noopener"} on my Bachelor's thesis on ["Music Generation from Brain Scans"](/assets/docs/Major_Thesis_MusicBrain.pdf){:target="_blank" rel="noopener"} which was my first major exploration into a problem of neuroscience involving reconstructing the music listened by subjects purely from their fMRI scans.
-This project made me fell in love with neuroscience.
+This project made me fall in love with neuroscience.

 As part of my Bachelors Minor Thesis, I explored GNNs, LLMs, and RAG techniques for the research competition of Multimodal Emotion-Cause Pair Extraction in Conversations, a [SemEval 2024](https://arxiv.org/abs/2403.04798){:target="_blank" rel="noopener"} Task.